DEFRA/ffc-ahwr-content/README.md

 site is not so important during private beta so using the default Heroku hosting is sufficient.

-# Linking to private beta service
+## Linking to private beta service

 There are several points within the content directing the user to the actual service.
 The URL for the service is contained in [app/config.js](app/config.js) with the name `serviceUrl`.
 This needs to be updated to match the URL for the service to be tested.

+The default value is [http://localhost:3000](http://localhost:3000).
+It can be overridden by setting an environment variable with the name `SERVICE_URL`.
+This is the best way to get the deployed application to point to the correct environment.
+Note that the URL should NOT end with a forward slash.